 Prior to joining the Trust, Ash spent 10 years as vice president at Chicago Public Media, production home of WBEZ/91.5FM (Chicago’s primary NPR station).
 Ash was responsible for the organization’s two largest revenue categories—corporate sponsorship and individual giving—and led double-digit growth during his tenure.
 Additionally, he oversaw marketing and strategic partnership.
 He was a key voice in shaping Chicago Public Media’s overall strategic focus.

-Ash’s professional career has been focused on developing and using marketing, communication and development programs that advance social change.
+Ash’s early professional career has been focused on developing and leading marketing, communication and fundraising campaigns that advance social change.
 He has worked exclusively in the nonprofit sector on issues including poverty, adolescent health and HIV/AIDS care and prevention.
-The early stage of his professional career included leadership roles at Shriver Center on Poverty Law, Chicago Department of Public Health, Center for Family Policy and Practice and the Illinois Caucus for Adolescent Health.
+He has held leadership roles at Shriver Center on Poverty Law, Chicago Department of Public Health, Center for Family Policy and Practice and the Illinois Caucus for Adolescent Health.

 Ash earned a M.P.P. from the Harris School of Public Policy at the University of Chicago, and a B.A. in Economics from Oberlin College.
 He also completed a Woodrow Wilson Fellowship at Princeton University.